flowersnlyrics/how-to-mcu/assignments/1d_bitwise_operators.md

 # Bitwise Operators
 It's important that you do these exercises on paper before checking them with the online C compiler (or `1_uart_printf`).
 C has operators that can perform bit manipulation on variables, which comes in handy in a lot of embedded applications.
 For the submission of this application learn how to integrate the a picture of the handwritten work into your markdown submission.
 Also submit the code you wrote to double check your answers.
-It's important to understand bitwise operations before we move on because its a good part of the foundation.
+It's important to understand bitwise operations before we move on because its a critical part of the foundation.

 | **Operator** | **Description** |
 |----|----|